strymsg/data-grid-cartograms/.github/ISSUE_TEMPLATE/propose-a-new-grid-cartogram.md

 ## URL

-Reference URL: ...
+[paste a URL below]

 ## Image

-Image: [copy/paste an image, if available]
+[paste an image below]

 ## Authors

-Reference the author if they are on GitHub: @...
+Reference the author if they are on GitHub:

+@...